-- 3.2ii This information should be added to a record of transfer which the sending school keeps until the child reaches their twenty-fifth birthday and must contain: - Name and date of birth of child - Name and address of receiving school - Date file(s) transferred with name and role of person who received it - Date sending school received confirmation of receipt of files from receiving school - Brief description of case at the time of transfer e.g. Child Protection Plan: Neglect. - 3.2iii In addition to the child protection file, the Designated Safeguarding Lead should also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
-For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives. - 3.2iv The full child record is transferred to the next school unless there are any records with a short retention period.
+- 3.2ii This information should be added to a record of transfer which the sending school keeps until the child reaches their twenty-fifth birthday and must contain: - Name and date of birth of child - Name and address of receiving school - Date file(s) transferred with name and role of person who received it - Date our school received confirmation of receipt of files from receiving school - Brief description of case at the time of transfer e.g. Child Protection Plan: Neglect. - 3.2iii In addition to the child protection file, the Designated Safeguarding Lead should also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
+For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives.

+- 3.2iv The full child record is transferred to the next school unless there are any records with a short retention period.
 It is important that full information is transferred to ensure a vital piece of information is not missing that could contribute at a later stage. - 3.2v Electronic documents that relate to the pupil file also need to be transferred, or, if duplicated in a master paper file, destroyed. - 3.2vi We will not keep any copies of any records except if there is an ongoing legal action when the pupil leaves the school.
-Custody of and responsibility for the records passes to the school the pupil transfers to. - 3.2vii The school which the pupil attended until statutory school leaving age is responsible for retaining the pupil's record until the pupil reaches the age of 25 years.
-This school retains a copy of the child's chronology and any documents that the school created, for example, risk assessment, in an archive until the child reaches the age of 25 years.
-The receipt of the transferred file is kept alongside this archive.
-Any archived files are stored securely in the same way as an active file.
+Once records are transferred, they are the custody and responsibility of the new school. - 3.2vii A child's last school is responsible for retaining the main child record until they reach the age of 25 years.
+These files are stored securely.
+Any record relating to child protection concerns is placed on the main child file, in sealed envelope and then retained for the same period of time as the child file (DOB +25 years). - 3.2viii Sources of further support: - IRMS Information Management Toolkit - IRMS Information Management Academies Toolkit - DfE Data Protection Toolkit for Schools - LCC Data Protection Advice Service for Schools